rtnpro/resume/README.rst

 an open source communication and collaboration tool for humans.
 I usually make web apps using Python/Django, however, lately, I have been working a lot with MeteorJS.
 I am also working with Ansible for provisioning servers.
 I also contribute to The Fedora Project and Mozilla.
-I work at https://www.goibibo.com as a Senior Software Engineer.
-At work, I write intuitive, maintainable, scalable web apps using Python/Django.
-In my free time, I get my hands dirty with some infrastructure plumbing, as well.
+Currently, I am a Member of Technical Staff at Idea Device (https://www.ideadevice.com).
+At work, I am working on building scalable applications for IT infrastructure automation, plumbing with Docker, etc.

 -----